 The Center for Healthcare Policy and Research facilitates research activities in the areas of health policy, healthcare delivery, quality, and comparative effectiveness.
 The center is a valuable resource to researchers in these areas who need assistance in grants development, project implementation and management, or financial administration.

 The Institute of Transportation Studies at UC Davis is a multi-faceted, internationally recognized program.
 The institute assembles teams of academic faculty, research faculty and graduate students to collaborate on research projects.
 These projects are organized within three primary research areas: travel behavior and transportation systems modeling; environmental vehicle technologies; and climate change, air quality and other environmental impacts.

-The Biotechnology Program is the administrative home for the DEB (Designated Emphasis in Biotechnology) and ADP (Advanced Degree for Corporate Employees) graduate programs, NSF and NIH Biotechnology PhD Training Grants and links academia to biotechnology industries and government agencies.
+The Biotechnology Program is the administrative home for the DEB (Designated Emphasis in Biotechnology) and ADP (Advanced Degree for Corporate Employees) graduate programs, several campus-based research consortia, and educational programs that link academia to biotechnology industries, government agencies and the global community.